Blog

 Conclusion

-As a consumer, make sure you understand the BNPL terms and conditions, and know exactly what you’re getting into.
+As a consumer, make sure you understand the Buy Now Pay Later (BNPL) terms and conditions, and know exactly what you’re getting into.
 If you can’t afford to pay off your purchase in full by the end of the payment period, you could end up with a lot of debt.
-Think before you buy but if you do need to make purchases then BNPL could be an option for you if there is no other way out.
+Think before you buy but if you do need to make purchases, then BNPL could be an option for you if there is no other way out.